kcappieg/safari/Prototype/HexGrid_docs.md

 `x`   | `number:Integer` | x Coordinate
 `y`   | `number:Integer` | y Coordinate

-**Returns** `object` As the `HexLite` object returned from the `HexSpace.createHexLite()` method
+**Returns** `type:HexLite` object representing the hex space at the given coordinates

 ==========================================

-#####`distanceBetween(x1, y1, x2, y2)`
+#####`distanceBetween(gridX1, gridY1, gridX2, gridY2)`

-Get the distance in hex space units between 2 spaces, identified by their grid coordinates
+Get the distance in pixels between 2 `HexSpace`s, identified by their grid coordinates

 Arguments | Type    | Notes
 ----------|---------|---------
-x1 | `number:Integer`| An integer within the bounds of the x-axis on the HexGrid which indicates which HexSpace is the origin y1 | `number:Integer`| An integer within the bounds of the y-axis on the HexGrid which indicates which HexSpace is the origin x2 | `number:Integer`| An integer within the bounds of the x-axis on the HexGrid which indicates which HexSpace is the destination y2 | `number:Integer`| An integer within the bounds of the y-axis on the HexGrid which indicates which HexSpace is the destination
+gridX1 | `number:Integer`| An integer within the bounds of the x-axis on the HexGrid which indicates which `HexSpace` is the origin gridY1 | `number:Integer`| An integer within the bounds of the y-axis on the HexGrid which indicates which `HexSpace` is the origin gridX2 | `number:Integer`| An integer within the bounds of the x-axis on the HexGrid which indicates which `HexSpace` is the destination gridY2 | `number:Integer`| An integer within the bounds of the y-axis on the HexGrid which indicates which `HexSpace` is the destination

-**Returns** `number:Integer` of distance between 2 spaces in hex space units
+**Returns** `number:Float` Distance between the `HexSpace`s in pixels

 ==========================================